Data-Analyst-JosephGathage/-Weather-Data-Analysis-and-Forecasting-for-Different-Regions-in-the-Country-/README.md

 Overview
-This analysis provides a comparative overview of the weather in three cities: Nairobi, Nakuru, and Narok.
+This analysis provides a comparative overview of the weather in Nairobi, Nakuru, and Narok.

 Temperature